upsornjp/webapps-for-experiment/BSVoting/README.md

 # voting
-Allow users to submit assertions and vote other users' assertions
+Java-based web app that allows users to submit assertions and vote other users' assertions